ccao-data/people/.github/ISSUE_TEMPLATE/onboarding-internal.md

 ## VPN

 If you plan to work remotely, you will need to use the county VPN to access internal files and servers.
 You should receive an email from Admins or NCC (at your county email address) with instructions on how to setup and use the VPN.
 You will receive a second, separate email to enroll in Duo, which provides multi-factor authentication.
 For VPN troubleshooting, email the [CCAO Admins](Assessor.admins@cookcountyil.gov).
-For more information on the VPN, see the [Data Department wiki](https://gitlab.com/groups/ccao-data-science---modeling/-/wikis/How-To/Setup-the-Cook-County-VPN).
+For more information on the VPN, see the [Data Department wiki](https://github.com/ccao-data/wiki/How-To/Setup-the-Cook-County-VPN.md).

 - [ ] Complete the [Cook County VPN Access](/forms/new-hire/5.%20VPN%20Remote%20Access%20Waiver.pdf) form and email it to the CCAO's [Admins](Assessor.admins@cookcountyil.gov).
 You must use your CCAO email address when completing this form.
 - [ ] Install the Cook County VPN client on your computer and successfully connect (test by visiting the [CCAO intranet](http://intranet/)).

 ## Teams

-Ask or [email](mailto:nicole.jardine@cookcountyil.gov) @ccaojardine for an invite to the Data Department "Team" within the CCAO group and the "General" chat within that Team.
+Ask or [email the CDO](mailto:nicole.jardine@cookcountyil.gov) for an invite to the Data Department "Team" within the CCAO group and the "General" chat within that Team.

 - [ ] Send a Teams message to the Data Department "General" chat introducing yourself.